Temporary protection for persons fleeing Ukraine - monthly statistics

 Some data are unavailable.
 This is because the monthly data collection is carried out on a voluntary basis, so the completeness of the data may vary:

-- France: In most cases, minors can stay in France without a permit.
+• France: in most cases, minors can stay in France without a permit.
 Therefore, minors are generally not included in statistics on temporary protection.
 In March 2023, data were revised since March 2022.

 Context

-In line with the ESS commitment to provide relevant and timely official statistics, Eurostat asked EU Member States and EFTA countries to transmit voluntary monthly data within one month following the end of a reference period and for the first time by the end of April for the reference month March 2022 for the following data series within the framework of Eurostat data collections in the field of Asylum (Article 4 of the Regulation (EC) No 862/2007):
+In line with the ESS commitment to provide relevant and timely official statistics, Eurostat asked EU countries and EFTA countries to transmit voluntary monthly data within one month following the end of a reference period and for the first time by the end of April for the reference month March 2022 for the following data series within the framework of Eurostat data collections in the field of Asylum (Article 4 of the Regulation (EC) No 862/2007):

-- Decisions during the reference period granting temporary protection status by age, sex, citizenship and type of minor (flow data).
+• Decisions during the reference period granting temporary protection status by age, sex, citizenship and type of minor (flow data).

-- Beneficiaries of temporary protection at the end of the month by age, sex, citizenship and type of minor (stock data).
+• Beneficiaries of temporary protection at the end of the month by age, sex, citizenship and type of minor (stock data).

 Direct access to